human-internet/humanid-golang-sdk/README.md

-# HumanID SDK for Go
+# humanID SDK for Go
-humanid-golang-sdk is the official sdk for [HumanID](https://human-id.org/).
+humanid-golang-sdk is the official sdk for [humanID](https://human-id.org/).

 Content:
 - [Getting Started](#getting-started)